follang/docs/docs/900_processor/corutines.md

 Mutex is a locking mechanism that makes sure only one task can acquire the mutexed varaible at a time and enter the critical section.
 This task only releases the mutex when it exits the critical section.
 It is a mutual exclusion object that synchronizes access to a resource.

-In FOL mutexes can be passed only through a subprogram.
-When declaring a subprogram, instead of using the borrow form with `( // borrowing variable )`, we use double brackets `(( // mutex ))`.
+In FOL mutexes can be passed only through a routine.
+When declaring a routine, instead of using the borrow form with `( // borrowing variable )`, we use double brackets `(( // mutex ))`.
 When we expect a mutex, then that variable, in turn has two method more:

 - the `lock()` which unwraps the variable from mutex and locks it for writing and
 - the `unlock()` which releases the lock and makes the file avaliable to other tasks